vr4vet/vr4vet/README.md

 Currently the player has the tablet under the left hand (and you can choose if you want it on your hand or floating in front of you )
 This prefab will be changed once we change platform (XRI toolkit -> VR Interaction Framework)

-## Branching
-The main branch should not be updated directly.
-All feature branches should be merged into a develop branch and after each release, the release branch should be merged into both main and develop.

-The develop branch is where changes to the basic functionalities should be added.
-Branches with new Prefabs or functionalities should be forked from this Branch.

-New Games/Projects belong in a different repository

 ## Translation System
 The unity package 'Localization 1.4.2' is used for localization and translation (found under package manager > unity registry).\
 Documentation can be found at: https://docs.unity3d.com/Packages/com.unity.localization@1.4/manual/index.html